 Rule 14-411.
-Board accreditation of non-approved sponsor courses.
+Board Accreditation of CLE.

-(a)The course must be of intellectual or practical content and, where appropriate, should include an ethics or professional responsibility component.
+(a)The CLE must be of intellectual or practical content and may include an ethics or professionalism and civility component.

 (b) The CLE must contribute directly to a lawyer's or paralegal practitioner professional competence or skills, or the lawyer's or paralegal practitioner ethics or professionalism and civility obligations.

 (c) CLE leaders or lecturers must have the necessary practical or academic skills to conduct the CLE effectively.

 (d) Prior to or during the CLE, each attendee must be provided with written or electronic course materials of a quality and quantity which indicate that adequate time has been devoted to preparation and which are of value to lawyers in their practice of the law.
 One-hour CLE courses meet this requirement by providing an outline of the CLE’s content.